hankster/Neckerworld/README.md

 The cube players are guided solely through autonomous computer vision programs.
 No human manual control or input is permitted during gameplay.

-To sucessfully play the game requires a competent program to do object detection and identification, playing field knowledge representation and strategic decision making.
+To successfully play the game requires a competent program to do object detection and identification, playing field knowledge representation and strategic decision making.

 ## Background